-The Master of Geographic Information Systems (MGIS) degree is a 35-credit program of study.
+The Master of Geographic Information Systems (MGIS) degree is a 36-credit program of study.
 It aims to help you become a leader in your industry while providing you with convenience and flexibility.
-Its courses, including Geospatial System Design and Analysis and Geospatial Technology Project Management, are designed to be highly practical.
+Courses are designed to be highly practical.
 The curriculum, including challenging projects, will give you cutting-edge GIS tools and methods that you can apply to your real-time professional work.

 To earn this degree, you must successfully complete 23 to 26 required course credits and 9 or more elective credits.
 The MGIS program runs five terms per academic year allowing you to complete your courses when it is most convenient for you.*